gagangm/flixdb-1/README.md

 - Displays movie title, poster and imdb rating.
 - Search bar provided to filter movies with title.
 - Using Open Movie Database API to collect movie title, poster and IMDB rating.
-- "Watch on Netflix" button will redirect user to Netflix search page queried with movie title.
+- "Watch on Netflix" button redirects to Netflix search page queried with the movie title.
+- Responsive layout.

 # Frameworks:
 - Built on React and Redux.
 - Redux library to maintain state for movie title, poster and rating.
-- Responsive layout.

 # Accessible At:
 App is deployed on Heroku.
 Access it using the following link: